Logo for Healing Hearts Counseling

 If you you’ve done trauma therapy in the past and felt it hasn’t worked for you or you don’t want to drag it out over weekly sessions, an EMDR intensive may be the next step to your healing.

-How Microtrauma Shows Up in Everyday Life
+How "Little t" Trauma and Microtrauma Show Up in Daily Life

 It might not seem connected at first.
 But trauma lives in patterns.